ShaiShulman/doc-it/api/assets/privacy.md

-**Privacy Policy for MapIt! plugin**
+**Privacy Policy for DocIt! plugin**

-Effective Date: 19 Janaury 2024
+Effective Date: 17 February 2024

-This Privacy Policy applies to the MapIt! plugin ("the Plugin"), developed and operated by Shai Shulman ("we", "us", "our").
+This Privacy Policy applies to the DocIt! plugin ("the Plugin"), developed and operated by Shai Shulman ("we", "us", "our").
 This Policy describes how we collect, use, and share information in connection with your use of the Plugin.

 **1. Information We Collect**